TheFloatingBrain/TheFloatingBrain/README.md

 </p>

-- I only encourage the ethical/peacfull use of technology
+- I only encourage the ethical/peacfull use of technologies
 - Dont train AI on my work without my express permission 🙅